canonical/ubuntu.com/templates/kubernetes/docs/overview.md

 of storage systems to:

 - Automatically create storage when required.
-- Make storage available to containers wherever they’re scheduled.
+- Make storage available to containers wherever they're scheduled.
 - Automatically delete the storage when no longer needed.

 ### Networking